enisimsar/enisimsar.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I  am an Informatics Master's student at the Technical University of Munich.
-I earned my B.Sc. in Computer Engineering from Bogazici University, Istanbul.
+I'm a Ph.D. student in Informatics at ETH Zurich.
+I received my Informatics Master's degree from Technical University of Munich and B.Sc. in Computer Engineering from Bogazici University, Istanbul.

-I am interested in Computer Vision and Natural Language Processing, specially image generation with generative adversarial networks and neural radiance fields.
-You can see my <a href="/publications">publications</a> and <a href="/portfolio">portfolio</a>.
+I have a keen interest in Computer Vision and Natural Language Processing, with a particular focus on image generation using generative adversarial networks and neural radiance fields.
+If you're interested, you can take a look at my  <a href="/publications">publications</a> and <a href="/portfolio">portfolio</a>.